GoogleCloudPlatform/core-solution-services/INSTALL-basic.md

 There are four logical steps to deploy GENIE:

-1. **Set up**.
+1. [**Set up**](#1-set-up).
 Create a new GCP Project, set up Cloud Shell, clone the GENIE code.
-2. **Create a jump host**.
+2. [**Create a jump host**](#2-create-the-jump-host).
 We use Cloud Shell to deploy a jump host (virtual machine running in your GCP project) that will be used to do the actual GENIE deployment.
 We deploy from a jump host to ensure that all deployments start from the same virtual machine configuration.
-3. **Deploy GENIE backend**.
+3. [**Deploy GENIE backend**](#3-deploy-the-genie-backend).
 From the jump host, deploy the GENIE infrastructure (GKE, databases, etc) and microservices.
-4. **Deploy GENIE front end**.
+4. [**Deploy GENIE front end**](#4-deploy-the-genie-front-end).
 From the jump host, deploy the GENIE front end application.

+We have also included a [Troubleshooting](#troubleshooting) section at the end that provides potential fixes for issues seen during this basic install process.

+For the complete set of GENIE install instructions and troubleshooting options, visit [INSTALL.md](./INSTALL.md).
+We will continue to consolidate GENIE documentation as the codebase evolves.

 # 1. Set up